-Writing a donation request letter for youth arts and sports programs can be a tricky endeavor: Other causes that benefit kids and also schools often send out request letters as well, so your potential donors have probably seen letters just like yours many times before.
+Writing a donation request letter for youth arts and sports programs can be a tricky endeavor: Other causes that benefit kids and also schools often send out request letters as well, so your potential donors have probably seen requests just like yours many times before.
 So how do you get them to sit up, take notice, and donate?
-You have to make your letter different.
+You have to make your request different.

 (More about donation request letters, including free to copy sample donation request letters.)

 It may be tempting to make your donation letter sound like an official school mailing but this may be the wrong way to go.
 You do not want your letter asking for donations for youth sports and arts programs to sound like an institution issuing a form letter to the unnamed masses but more like personal correspondence from one friend to another, living in the same community.

 A part of using a personal style in a letter such as this is including the reader.
 While it is the school or other organization that runs the arts and sports programs, the donor is an integral part and it’s important he or she feels important and needed.
 You can achieve this by addressing the letter to the donor by name.
 However, in this day and age of trying to protect one’s personal information, it may be a good option to not use a person’s name.
 To test this for yourself, send your letter with the name to half your mailing list and a version of your letter without a personal name to the other half of your mailing list.
 Then measure your results.
 (This is also called A/B or split testing.)